thomaschampagne/elevate/README.md

 gulp build
 ```

-You can automatically execute this task on a file change from with:
+You can automatically execute this task on a file change with command:
 ```
 gulp watch
 ```